 - Can see and modify their login/logout status

-- No Access: users with this level do not see QME in the IAS web menu
+- No Access: users with this level do not see Advanced Queuing in the UC Suite web menu

-Basic Agent is automatically assigned to a IAS user when it is configured as an agent for one or more queues.
+Basic Agent is automatically assigned to an UCS user when it is configured as an agent for one or more queues.

-*Silent Monitoring & Whisper Coaching are available from Imagicle Summer 2018 release and above.
+*Silent Monitoring & Whisper Coaching are available from Imagicle 2018.Summer.1release and above.